billagee/test-polyglot/README.md

 # test-polyglot
-Common test automation tasks, shown in different languages and libraries.
+Source files for common test automation tasks, implemented using different combinations of APIs, languages, and (where useful) third-party libraries.

+Or: An adventure in TMTOWTDI.

 ## Organization
-Files in the project are organized as follows:
+Files in this repository are organized as follows:

 ````
 program name/